2nd Lt. Matthew Sidney MacDowell

 "There isn't an awful lot that I can say because of strict censorship of mail.
 I don;t know when you will get this, if you get it at all, but please don't worry about me as it won't do any good.
 Now, if you don't hear from me, it's all right because under these conditions it is hard to get mail and of anything should happen to be you'll be notified.

-isn't so bad, but I'm afraid it will kill my
+"This outdoor life isn't so bad, but I'm afraid it will kill my taste for picnics."

 "Well, I guess this is all for now, so will close.
 Give my regards o everyone you see and to the family I send love.